PlayerBrasil13/pylogger/README.md

 # Pylogger
 This is an super simple Keylogger i made with python.
-It is intented for local use, but you can send the logs by e-mail if you wan to.
+It is intented for local use, but you can send the logs by e-mail if you want to.

 ### What it does?